Two-Light Setup and Ratios for Portrait Photos

 In this tutorial from the Intermediate Flash Photography course, you’ll learn about the two-light setup.
 In earlier parts of the course, we used a single flash to light our subject, with the addition of a reflector occasionally.
 Now you’re going to learn how to add a second flash to your images.

-I remember when I first learned off-camera flash, was only a matter of days until I was bored and chomping at the bit to learn how to add more flashes into the frame.
-By adding the extra flashes, I opened up a whole new world of control and creativity to my .
+I remember when I first learned off-camera flash, it was only a matter of days until I was bored and chomping at the bit to learn how to add more flashes into the frame.
+By adding the extra flashes, I opened up a whole new world of control and creativity to my photography.
 I haven’t looked back since then.

 Equipment

 First things first, in order to use a second light in your setup, you might need to add some equipment to your camera bag.
 The first and most obvious thing that you will need is a second flash.
-Most likely you’ll want to get the kind of flash that you are already using to make things simpler and to make sure that everything works together.
+Most likely you’ll want to get the same kind of flash that you are already using to make things simpler and to make sure that everything works .
 You’ll also want to get a second light stand and umbrella holder for your second flash.

 If you’re using a trigger system that requires a receiver for your slave flash, you’ll also need to get another receiver to trigger your second flash.
 Of course, if you’ve got the Yongnuo setup from the Introduction to Flash Photography course, you won’t need a second receiver since the flashes have the receivers built into them.